 Capital Asset Classes Years

 Land improvements 20

 Buildings and improvements 15-50

 Equipment 5-20

 Right to use - equipment 5

-Right to use - subscription-based IT 1-6

 Unearned Revenues

 Revenues received prior to year-end that are related to the next fiscal period are recorded as unearned revenues.
 These consist primarily of grants and entitlements received before the eligibility requirements are met.